openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This specification defines the following new parameters:

 `presentation_definition`:
 : A string containing a Presentation Definition JSON object.
 See (#request_presentation_definition) for more details.
-This parameter MUST be present when `presentation_definition_uri` parameter, or a `scope` value representing a Presentation Definition is not present.
+Exactly one of `vp_query` or `presentation_definition` or `presentation_definition_uri` MUST be present in the Authorization Request.

 `presentation_definition_uri`:
 : A string containing an HTTPS URL pointing to a resource where a Presentation Definition JSON object can be retrieved.
-This parameter MUST be present when `presentation_definition` parameter, or a `scope` value representing a Presentation Definition is not present.
 See (#request_presentation_definition_uri) for more details.
+Exactly one of `vp_query` or `presentation_definition` or `presentation_definition_uri` MUST be present in the Authorizat ion Request.

+`vp_query`:
+: A string containing a JSON-encoded VP Query as defined in (#vp_query).
+This parameter is OPTIONAL.
+Exactly one of `vp_query` or `presentation_definition` or `presentation_definition_uri` MUST be present in the Authorization Request.

 `client_id_scheme`:
 : OPTIONAL.
 A string identifying the scheme of the value in the `client_id` Authorization Request parameter (Client Identifier scheme).
 The `client_id_scheme` parameter namespaces the respective Client Identifier.
 If an Authorization Request uses the `client_id_scheme` parameter, the Wallet MUST interpret the Client Identifier of the Verifier in the context of the Client Identifier scheme.
 If the parameter is not present, the Wallet MUST behave as specified in [@!RFC6749].
 See (#client_metadata_management) for the values defined by this specification.
 If the same Client Identifier is used with different Client Identifier schemes, those occurrences MUST be treated as different Verifiers.
 Note that the Verifier needs to determine which Client Identifier schemes the Wallet supports prior to sending the Authorization Request in order to choose a supported scheme.